Gallons to Kilograms Conversion Calculator

 How to Convert Gallons to Kilograms

-To convert a gallon measurement to a kilogram measurement, multiply the volume by 3.785412 times the density of the ingredient or material.
+To convert a measurement in gallons to kilograms, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in kilograms per gallon (kg/gal).

-Thus, the volume in kilograms is equal to the gallons multiplied by 3.785412 times the density of the ingredient or material.
+Thus, the weight in kilograms is equal to the volume in gallons multiplied by 3.7854 times the density (in g/mL) of the ingredient, substance, or material.

 Gallons and kilograms are both commonly used to measure cooking ingredients.